element-hq/element-x-android/.github/pull_request_template.md

 <!-- Depending on the Pull Request content, it can be acceptable if some of the following checkboxes stay unchecked. -->

-- [ ] Changes has been tested on an Android device or Android emulator with API 23
+- [ ] Changes have been tested on an Android device or Android emulator with API 23
 - [ ] UI change has been tested on both light and dark themes
 - [ ] Accessibility has been taken into account.
 See https://github.com/vector-im/element-x-android/blob/develop/CONTRIBUTING.md#accessibility
 - [ ] Pull request is based on the develop branch